 You might also enjoy reading: Great Family Walks in Kildare

 Enjoy a great day out for all the family at the Irish National Stud & Gardens, an 800 acre thoroughbred horse breeding facility just off the M7 motorway and only 30 minutes by car from Dublin and the M50.
 They have some of the most magnificent horses and beautiful gardens to be found anywhere in the world, including the beautiful Japanese Gardens and St Fiachra’s Garden.
 Be sure to tour the Horse Museum and explore the magical ‘fairy trail’ in the woodland area, and afterwards let the kids run off some steam at the playground.
 There’s also lovely café with indoor and outdoor seating as well as picnic benches in the car park.

 Open from mid Feb to Christmas.
 Under 5s go free, adults cost €11.50 and kids cost 6.50.
 They also have a Family Seasonal Pass available which is is good value.

 You might also enjoy reading: Best Outdoor Spots for Families in Kildare

 #3.
 Straffan Steam Museum

-Enjoy the beautiful Lodge Park Walled Garden or take a break in the Tea Rooms which are also open on Sundays throughout the season.
+Enjoy the beautiful Lodge Park Walled Garden, where the beautiful rosarie is encountered on entering the orchard, or take a break in the Steaming Kettle Teahouse which is open on Bank Holidays.